Skip to content

 contradicted Claim conflicts with source contradict_ratio

-fabricated Claim content not traceable to source Traceability < 15% triggers hard override (conf ≥ 0.7)
+fabricated Claim content not traceable to source Traceability < 15% only when NLI is unavailable or uncertain

 unverifiable Insufficient signal agreement max(support_ratio, contradict_ratio)